microsoft/code-with-engineering-playbook/docs/CI-CD/continuous-integration.md

 In the spirit of transparency and embracing frequent communication across a dev crew, we encourage developers to commit code on a daily cadence.
 This approach provides visibility to feature progress and accelerates pair programming across the team.
 Here are some principles to consider:

-### Everyone commits to the git repository each day
+### Everyone Commits to the Git Repository Each Day

 - End of day checked-in code should contain unit tests at the minimum.
 - Run the build locally before checking in to avoid CI pipeline failure saturation.
 You should verify what caused the error, and try to solve it as soon as possible instead of committing your code.
 We encourage developers to follow a [lean SDLC principles](https://leankit.com/learn/lean/principles-of-lean-development/).